hindu-comm/weblogs/manasataramgini/2015/04/2015-04-28_chilesaurus.md

 to medium sized herbivore guilds dominated by ornithischians.
-However, in the South American Toqui Formation we see Chilesaurus to be the dominant herbivore in the lower size range as indicated by its relative abundance in the fossil record from this stratum.
+However, in the South American Toqui Formation we see Chilesaurus to be the dominant herbivore in the lower size range as indicated by its relative abundance inthe fossil record from this stratum.
 Thus, it brings home how little we really know of dinosaur evolution and biogeography.
 Importantly, it shows how much more frequent the switch to herbivory was in dinosauromorpha, including basal theropods.